Equinor ASA: Execution of debt capital market transactions

-On Monday May 18, 2020 Equinor ASA (OSE:EQNR, NYSE:EQNR), guaranteed by Equinor Energy AS, executed a total of EUR 1.75 billion in the debt capital market.
+On Monday May 18, 2020 Equinor ASA (OSE:EQNR, NYSE:EQNR), guaranteed by Equinor Energy AS, executed a total of USD 1.5 billion in the debt capital market.

 The debt capital market transaction consists of the following tranches: